Ignaz Kögler: Life

-Father Ferdinand Augustin Hallerstein, his co-operator and successor, considers him "one of the most cultivated minds that ever came into these countries".
+Ferdinand Augustin Hallerstein, his co-operator and successor, called him "one of the most cultivated minds that ever came into these countries".
 Kögler carried on a brisk scientific correspondence with a number of European scholars, such as Eusebius Amort and T. S. Bayer, the Orientalist, sending Bayer many contributions for his "Museum Sinicum".

 He was twice visitor of the mission, and provincial of the Chinese and Japanese province, and, during the persecution which began under the Yongzheng Emperor, he was the main support of the mission, through his influence at court.
 He died, aged 65, at Beijing.
 He was buried in the Jesuits' Zhalan Cemetery.